RedDwarfTech/texhub-web/README.md

 ## Introduce

 This project is the frontend of TeXHub.
+TeXHub was the same as Overleaf/TeXPage that you can write LaTeX document online with collaboration.

 ## Develop